The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-We first observe that if the graph $G$ contained no skip edges then it would be trivial to transform a (parallel) quantum pebbling $P'$ of the line graph $L_{\lceil N/b\rceil}=(V',E')$ with space-time cost $\pqpeb_\Cspacetime(P')$ into a (parallel) quantum pebbling $P$ of $G$ with space-time cost $\O{b^2 \pqpeb_\Cspacetime(P') } $.
+We first observe that if the graph $G$ contained no skip edges then it would be trivial to transform a (parallel) reversible pebbling $P'$ of the line graph $L_{\lceil N/b\rceil}=(V',E')$ with space-time cost $\pqpeb_\Cspacetime(P')$ into a (parallel) reversible pebbling $P$ of $G$ with space-time cost $\O{b^2 \pqpeb_\Cspacetime(P') } $ (see \defref{def:complexity} for the definition of $\pqpeb_\Cspacetime(\cdot)$).
 In particular, placing a pebbling on node $v' \in V'$ of the line graph corresponds to $b$ rounds in which we pebble all nodes in block $B_{v'}$.
-Thus, the pebbling time increases by a factor of $\O{b}$ and the total space usage also increases by a factor $b$.
-Unfortunately, this strategy may result in an illegal quantum pebbling when $G$ contains skip edges.
-However, we can modify the above strategy to avoid removing pebbles on skip nodes which intuitively increases our space usage by $s$ --- the total number of skip nodes in the graph $G$.
-The procedure $P=\trans(G,P',b)$ is formally described in \algref{alg:trans} in \appref{algorithms}, and an example for the quantum pebbling strategy can be found in in \figref{fig:metapebbling} in \appref{examples}.
-As long as $s$ is sufficiently small, we obtain an efficient parallel quantum pebbling attack on $G$.
-In particular, given a quantum pebbling $P'$ of the line graph $L_{\lceil N/b\rceil}=(V',E')$ with space-time cost $\pqpeb_\Cspacetime(P')$ we can find a quantum pebbling $P$ of $G$ with space-time cost $\O{s N + b^2 \pqpeb_\Cspacetime(P') } $.
-Combining this observation with our efficient quantum pebbling attacks on the line graph we can see that the space-time costs will be at most $\O{s N + b^2 (N/b)^{1+\epsilon}} $ for any constant $\epsilon >0$.
-For graphs like DRSample \cite{CCS:AlwBloHar17}, we can show that (whp) the number of skip nodes is at most $s= \O{\frac{N \log \log N}{\log N}}$ when we set the block size $b=\O{\frac{N}{\log^2 N}}$ leading to a quantum pebbling attack with space-time cost $\O{\frac{N^2 \log \log N}{\log N}}$.
+Thus, the pebbling time increases by a factor of $\O{b}$, and the total space usage also increases by a factor $b$.
+Unfortunately, this strategy may result in an illegal reversible pebbling when $G$ contains skip edges.
+However, we can modify the above strategy to avoid removing pebbles on skip nodes which intuitively increases our space usage by $s$ --- the total number of skip nodes in the graph $G$. \FullVersion{The procedure $P=\trans(G,P',b)$ is formally described in \algref{alg:trans} in \appref{algorithms}, and an example for the reversible pebbling strategy can be found in in \figref{fig:metapebbling} in \appref{examples}}{The procedure $P=\trans(G,P',b)$ and an example for the reversible pebbling strategy are formally described in the full version}.
+As long as $s$ is sufficiently small, we obtain an efficient parallel reversible pebbling attack on $G$.
+In particular, given a reversible pebbling $P'$ of the line graph $L_{\lceil N/b\rceil}=(V',E')$ with space-time cost $\pqpeb_\Cspacetime(P')$ we can find a reversible pebbling $P$ of $G$ with space-time cost $\O{s N + b^2 \pqpeb_\Cspacetime(P') } $.
+Combining this observation with our efficient reversible pebbling attacks on the line graph we can see that the space-time costs will be at most $\O{s N + b^2 (N/b)^{1+\frac{2}{\sqrt{\log (N/b)}}}} $.
+For graphs like DRSample \cite{CCS:AlwBloHar17}, we can show that (whp) the number of skip nodes is at most $s= \O{\frac{N \log \log N}{\log N}}$ when we set the block size $b=\O{\frac{N}{\log^2 N}}$ leading to a reversible pebbling attack with space-time cost $\O{\frac{N^2 \log \log N}{\log N}}$.